 An investor would be keener to support an idea backed by initial adoption figures, service performance rate and proof of usability.
 It is simply the shortest way from the Seed stage to a Series A financing – and we all know how important is to make that leap as fast as possible (especially in the IT environment).

-6. Making incremental growth possible (think big, start small, fail fast)
+Your first app as an MVP Step 6: Making incremental growth possible (think big, start small, fail fast)

 When building a mature product, startups can sometimes bite more than they can chew.
 This is because they strive to construct the best service focusing on building rather than keeping up with their market demand.
 The rise in technology enables fast development but also fast market saturation.
 By the time you’re done with your perfect product, someone else might have won your audience with a working, viable service.

 Building an MVP will allow you to focus on your user’s need rather than complexities of a complete app.
 As soon as you have your market tested, you can plan your next release, based on the MVPs feedback.
 Once you have those priorities straight, you can build on the go, changing direction according to your audience flow – a requirement each Series A startup must follow.
 An MVP will simply allow you to steer your service in the right direction instead of delivering an app that got there too late.

 If you still believe this is not a really big deal, consider that 42% of startups fail because they didn’t solve a market need, being way too busy developing their product, instead of synchronizing with their audience’s demand.
 The same phenomenon is valid for once-known giants like Yahoo, AOL, MySpace, Napster, Netscape or AltaVista – apparently, even the big ones fail when they miss their end-users pulse.

 Your first app as an MVP Step 7.
 Enable Fast-Fails / Fast-Recoveries